This is the most commonly asked question and since therapy is not a “one size fits all” experience, the investment will look different for everyone.

 ◊ You are threatening to hurt yourself

-I intentionally choose not to accept insurance due to their cookie cutter definition of what therapy should look like.
+We intentionally choose not to accept insurance due to their cookie cutter definition of what therapy should look like.
 Insurance will often dictate type of therapy, duration of time, and frequency of meetings.
 Insurance demands a mental health diagnosis in order to receive support.
 Many clients do not meet criteria for a mental health diagnosis, as they are simply going through a life transition and need some extra guidance along the way.
-By not taking insurance, I can fully respect the autonomy and confidentiality of all clients.
+By not taking insurance, we can fully respect the autonomy and confidentiality of all clients.

 ◊ Moody Octopus is located at 4801 1/2 Nicollet Ave S Minneapolis, MN 55419.
 The office is located inside of Well+Whole Collective.

 ◊ Groups and workshops may be held at other locations throughout the Twin Cities.
-Contact Jessi for more information about the specific group
+Contact for more information about the specific group